IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ===================  ===============================================================================================================  ======
 Header               Description
 ===================  ===============================================================================================================  ======
-LineType             Line type {AC, DC, Transformer, Converter}
+InitialNode          Name of the initial node of the transmission line FinalNode            Name of the final node of the transmission line Circuit              Name of the circuit (if there are several circuits between two nodes, they must have different names) InitialNode          Name of the initial node of the transmission line LineType             Line type {AC, DC, Transformer, Converter}
 Switching            The transmission line can switch on/off                                                                          Yes/No
 InitialPeriod        Initial period (year) when the unit is installed or can be installed, if candidate                               Year